AnanthSankaralingam/chromie/README.md

 ### Next big features
 1. ~Follow-up Conversation tooling: patches (prompt and util), linter verification, file replacement fallback.~ schemas and prefill?
 2. ~Conversation History.
 Store most recent convo and expire within 2 hrs no usage; store user queries and model explanation response (no code). final query includes codebase current state.~ expire sooner than 2 hrs?
-3. Branding: allow for user icon upload (verify size based on store requirements, allow only up to 5 and alias them icon-16, icon-48, etc. to fit with what we already have)
+3. ~Branding: allow for user icon upload (verify size based on store requirements, allow only up to 5 and alias them icon-16, icon-48, etc. to fit with what we already have)~ Auto re-size icons if needed.
 4. Auth in extensions.
 Experiment with OAuth (store JWT) vs. External providers.
 If OmniSpeech finds solution use it or implement Promptly Firebase solution.
 5. Pricing in extensions.
 Explore ExtPay vs. Direct Stripe connection.
 Next feature after MVP would be to surface pricing metrics in dashboard.
 6. metrics SDK and MVP usage data dashboard in chromie
 7. Introduce "Ask" mode
 8. Version history of extensions.
-Can do fuzzy Google Docs type
+Can do fuzzy Google Docs type or just allow for reverting to a certain point in conversation.
 9. Security audit.
 Scan for risks before exporting (API keys, non-proxy or rate limited calls)
 10. Yield model thoughts (title, description hidden) how Gemini UI does it.